zx80/flask-simple-auth/DOCUMENTATION.md

     …
 ```

-Some methods give access to authentication-dependent data:
+Inside a request handling function, methods give access to
+authentication-dependent data:
 - `get_user` to extract the authenticated user or raise an exception,
   and `current_user` to get the authenticated user if any, or `None`.
   It can also be requested as a parameter with the `CurrentUser` type.
 - `user_scope` to function to check if the current token-authenticated user
   has some authorizations.
+- `hash_password` and `check_password` to hash or check a password.
 - `create_token` to compute a new authentication token for the current user.
-- `hash_password` and `check_password` to hash or check a password.

 Decorators allow to register helper functions, such as: